Famous Scientists

 Scientists have egos, sometimes big egos.

-Richard Feynman, the iconoclastic Nobel Prize winning physicist, was sufficiently talented to come first several times.
-Feynman once likened his fellow scientists to worms in a jar crawling over one another to reach the top.
+Richard Feynman, the iconoclastic Nobel Prize winning physicist, was talented enough to come first several times.
+Feynman likened his fellow scientists to worms in a jar crawling over one another to reach the top.

 worms